 JobsPlus is a employer incentive which encourages and rewards employers who employ jobseekers on the Live Register.
 This incentive replaces the Revenue Job Assist and Employer Job (PRSI) Exemption Scheme from 1 July 2013.
 It is designed to encourage employers and businesses to employ people who have been out of work for long periods.
-Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive, which will initially operate on a pilot basis.
+Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive.

 The Department of Social Protection pays the incentive to the employer monthly in arrears over a 2-year period.
 It provides 2 levels of regular cash payments:

 JobsPlus is available to all employers in the private (including commercial semi-state), community, not-for-profit and voluntary sectors.
 It is not open to public service employers.
 Employers can avail of Jobsplus when filling positions that arise as a consequence of natural turnover.